merlinthemagic/MTS/README.md

 Once all dependencies have been resolved you will be provided a path that should be included in your project whenever you wish to call a function included in the MTS kit.

-Currently I have only ported the bash shell for CentOS but once i receive feedback on the package i can add further support.